-In determining compliance the evaluation has been made using the $L{A90}$ measurement adjusted for background noise levels with 3 dB added to obtain a $L{Aeq}$ noise level, ( $L{A90}$ - background noise) + 3dB.
-The basis for using this metric is set out in Section 5.4.1 where the case for using a $L{A90}$ measurement in order to isolate wind turbine noise from other frequently occurring sources.
-This is referred to as 'corrected $L{Aeq}$ ' in the following sections.
+In determining compliance with the levels set out in planning condition 15 the evaluation has been made on the basis of the L{A90} measurement adjusted for background noise levels with 3 dB added to obtain a L{Aeq} noise level, (L{A90} - background noise) + 3dB.
+The basis for using this metric is set out in Section 5.4.1 where the case for using a L{A90} measurement in order to isolate wind turbine noise from other frequently occurring sources.
+This is referred to as 'corrected L{Aeq} ' in the following sections.